devpi/devpi/README.rst

   changelog protocol, making sure you'll always see an up-to-date view of what's available.

-- pip/easy_install/buildout are shielded from the typical client-side crawling, thus providing lightning-fast and reliable installation (on second access of a package).
+- server-side crawling using pip's link extraction allows client-side pip/easy_install/buildout tools to avoid all crawling, thus providing lightning-fast and reliable installation (on second access of a package).
   And repeatable offline installs.

 - ``devpi-server --gendeploy=TARGETDIR`` creates a zero-configuration